2025 Fantasy Football Tiers: Maximize Value With Every Pick

 It's a tight race at the top of the RB rankings this season.
 All four of these guys have the potential to lead the position in fantasy points.

 Robinson gets the nod at No. 1 thanks to his floor projection.
-He'll dominate carries and targets in Atlanta's backfield.
-And he's in his prime at 23 years old.
+He'll dominate carries and targets in Atlanta's backfield and is in his prime at 23 years old.

 McCaffrey might prove to be the best value of the bunch, though.
-He's going at the end of Round 1, while the other three will cost you top-five picks.
+He's going in the back half of Round 1, while the other three will cost you top-four picks.

 RB Tier 2